NVIDIA/NeMo-Framework-Launcher/README.md

 3. Configure `prompts` and `num_images_per_prompt` fields of `conf/fw_inference/dreambooth/text2img.yaml`.
    Set `model.restore_from_path` to the ckpt generated from dreambooth training.

-### 5.8.
+### 6.8.
 Model Export

-In Multimodal NeMo Megatron, we provide scripts to perform export directly via NeMo framework to ONNX and NVIDIA TensorRT.
+In NeMo Multimodal, we provide scripts to perform export directly via NeMo framework to ONNX and NVIDIA TensorRT.
 This allows us to run accelerated inference on the NVIDIA Triton Inference Server detailed in the next section, section 6.
 For the CLIP and ViT models, setting `infer.max_batch_size`, will create ONNX and NVIDIA TensorRT models that accept